 Whilst we rejoice that we can now return to worship in our churches, we urge local churches not to rush re-opening.
 Only consider re-opening if you can do so effectively and safely within the guidelines.
 Match your opening arrangements to your capacity to address necessary safety measures.
 Our primary concern must be the health and wellbeing of our clergy, staff, volunteers and visitors.

 The Welsh Government Regulations continue to permit a cleric to record or broadcast a service (with or without a congregation) from church buildings.
 Any such events should be held in accordance with diocesan guidelines, or otherwise with the explicit permission of the diocesan Bishop.

 The Welsh Government Regulations also permit clergy to visit their churches, and for other church officers and volunteers to visit churches only to undertake a voluntary or charitable duty, where it is not reasonably practicable to undertake that duty from home.
 Site inspections can be undertaken by clerics, or by another person nominated by the Incumbent, Ministry/Mission Area Leader, Area Dean or Archdeacon.
-We ask that such visits are kept to a reasonable minimum.
+We ask that such visits are still kept to a reasonable minimum.

 The trustee body responsible for the church building can also now consider allowing contractors and local volunteers to undertake essential and necessary works to their church and churchyard subject to suitable distancing and hygiene arrangements.